What is Test Data

 1. Data access: Test teams may not have access to the necessary data sources required for testing, or developers may take too long to provide testers with access to production data.

-2. Large data volumes: Large data volumes can make data preparation a time-consuming and challenging task.
+2. Large data volumes: Large data volumes can make data preparation and provisioning a time-consuming and challenging task.
+Tip: One potential solution for resolving the volume and provisioning challenge is the use of Data Virtualization or Data Cloning.

 3. Data dependencies: Applications often have data dependencies, meaning that a change in one piece of data can impact other related data.
 It can be challenging to ensure that all of the data dependencies are accounted for when preparing test data.